For youth development

 For social responsibility

-Community Justice Support Centers provide services and support to people in the criminal justice system.
+Community Justice Support Centers provide services and support to people in the justice system.
 Support Centers help clients get treatment for substance use disorders (SUD), develop decision making skills, identify career opportunities, further their education, and make connections to the community.
 Research shows that programs focused on these need areas keep communities safe at a lower cost than jail and prison.

 Cognitive Behavioral Treatment to address decision making and SUD